cotsuka/cotsuka.github.io/content/articles/monetary-system-enshittification/index.md

 ---
 title: Monetary System Enshittification
 date: 2024-03-01
+modified: 2024-07-30
-description: Is the US monetary system experience enshittification?
+description: Is the US monetary system experiencing enshittification?
 And how do we solve it?
 tags:
 - bitcoin
 ---